Marcos Martín (cartoonist): Career

 Martín's first professional work was the creation of covers and illustrations for Spanish reprints of various Marvel Comics by Cómics Forum, where he first met fellow artist Javier Pulido (the company was famous for discovering new talents who would become widely known in the American market such as Salvador Larroca and Carlos Pacheco a few years earlier).
 After University, Martín went back to New York to show his portfolio and get work at either Marvel and DC; eventually, he was assigned on a short story in The Batman Chronicles:

 After that, Martín returned to Spain yet again and spent the next year working on a new comic Houdini with future screenwriter David Muñoz for Planeta-DeAgostini's Laberinto imprint.
 The series was unfinished and unreleased as the imprint was closed before the first issue could hit the stands.
 In 1999, Martín went back to New York, but had more trouble finding work after the Batman Chronicles experience.
 Eventually, he was asked by Javier Pulido to step in as a fill-in artist on the book Pulido had been working on at the time, Robin: Year One.
 He did a few more fill-in jobs and eventually was allowed to pick a writer for his first full project, which ended up being Batgirl: Year One with Scott Beatty and Chuck Dixon.
 Martín also enlisted his friend and fellow Spanish comic artist Javier Rodríguez as the colorist for the book.

 After five years at DC, Martín moved to Marvel, where he did the acclaimed Doctor Strange: The Oath mini-series with Brian K. Vaughan as well various issues of The Amazing Spider-Man as part of the Brand New Day and Big Time eras.
 In 2011, he launched Daredevil, written by Mark Waid and co-drawn by Paolo Rivera, which paved the way for Marvel's more off-beat later series like Matt Fraction and David Aja's Hawkeye.

-In 2013, Martín founded Panel Syndicate, an online publisher of DRM-Free pay what you want webcomics in multiple languages, to release his and Brian K. Vaughan's creator-owned comic The Private Eye.
-The series has received critical acclaim and media attention for Martín's art and for its role as one of the first DRM-Free, pay what you want comics by creators of Martín and Vaughan's caliber.
+In 2013, Martín founded Panel Syndicate, an online publisher of DRM-free pay what you want webcomics in multiple languages, to release his and Brian K. Vaughan's creator-owned comic The Private Eye.
+The series has received critical acclaim and media attention for Martín's art and for its role as one of the first DRM-free, pay what you want comics by creators of Martín and Vaughan's caliber.
 In July 2015, it was announced the series will be collected and released in print through Image Comics.

+Martín created the poster for the American TV series Agents of S.H.I.E.L.D. episode "Who You Really Are".